 ii) Chemical treatment

 It is considered an old school of thought but still, it is an effective way.
 In this method, you just simply put a tablet or drop into a water container and shake it for some time until it kills all the pathogens.

-Iodine has terrible taste, dangerous for thyroid problems, and is ineffective against the Cryptosporidium parasite makes hesitant to use this method.
+Iodine has terrible taste, is dangerous for thyroid problems, and is ineffective against the Cryptosporidium parasite makes hesitation to use this method.
 For a larger amount of water, you need a larger amount of chemicals.

 iii) Ultraviolet light purifier